-In the marketplace, once again, you are trying to satisfy the ridged demands of the retail environment.
+In the marketplace, once again, you are trying to satisfy the rigid demands of the retail environment.
 Needless to say, you don’t have a lot of time or space to communicate these emotional values.
-This is why a short, less than 10 word catch phrase or slogan must do the job.
-At Barefoot Wines we said, “Get Barefoot and have a great time!”
+This is why a short, less than 10-word catchphrase or slogan must do the job.
+At Barefoot Wines, we said, “Get Barefoot and have a great time!”
 The message was a double meaning.
 Buy Barefoot and take off your shoes and enjoy yourself!
 It addressed the emotion of fun and recreation.

 Other ways to communicate emotion is through color, where yellow says “fun,” red says, “excitement,” and blue says, “clean and free”.
 In the marketplace, color can be used on signage, packaging, shipping cartons, and trade dress to evoke the desired emotion.

 Many brand builders like to communicate a negative emotion that their product relieves.
 Some even work that relief into the brand name.

 You can create Ethos Pathos logos (symbolic images for your brand, not to be confused with “Logos,” the classic method of persuasion, discussed below) that use credentials and emotion such as award-like logos, or logos that indicate an emotion that your customer will enjoy when using your branded product, like Kleenex implying “clean” or “Original Bob’s” indicating quality.